Carina Heights

 Carina Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 19 projects that are expected to impact the area.
-Notable projects include Greendale Village Shopping Centre, Queensland Energy Roadmap 2025, Holland Park Busway Station Upgrade, and 208 Meadowlands Road Carina Development.
-The following list details those projects likely to be most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 19 projects that could affect this region.
+Notable initiatives include Greendale Village Shopping Centre, Queensland Energy Roadmap by 2025, Holland Park Busway Station Upgrade, and the development at 208 Meadowlands Road Carina.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.